bluesnowman/fphp-saber/README.md

 ### [Boxing](http://msdn.microsoft.com/en-us/library/yz2be5wk.aspx)

-To "box" a PHP typed primitive or object, create an instance of the respective data type using a class's `box` method.
-The `box` is enforces type safety.
+To "box" a PHP typed primitive or object, create an instance of the respective data type using the class's `box` method.
+This method enforces type safety.

 ````
 $object = Core\Int32::box(23);